MGdata7/SQL-Projects/OlympicGamesProject/OlympicGames.md

 ![image](https://user-images.githubusercontent.com/14934475/221599107-e5c6283a-a4cc-44c1-9550-a3af032f6d2c.png)

 In this project I will clean dirty data from a dataset to make it ready for use, then create a dashboard visualisation to clearly communicate data insights to stakeholders.
+This project was designed by Ali Ahmad on YouTube.

 ### The Business Problem